 It is no longer a question of timber OR aluminium.
 Many houses now use a mix of materials depending on the look and feel they want to achieve in each room.
 The main points to consider when choosing between timber and aluminium are the maintenance, look and material qualities.

-We have designed our Horizon, Ascend, Halo Aquashield and Paragon aluminium ranges so they can be used alongside each other and maintain consistent style.
-So just as you can mix and match timber and aluminium windows throughout your house, you can also use both the Horizon, Halo Aquashield and Paragon ranges depending on the window and door size and style wanting to be achieved in each area.
+We have designed our Horizon, Ascend and Paragon aluminium ranges so they can be used alongside each other and maintain consistent style.
+So just as you can mix and match timber and aluminium windows throughout your house, you can also configure the Horizon, Ascend and Paragon ranges depending on the window and door size and style wanting to be achieved in each area.

 Glass options are an important consideration to: